*Updated 4 September 2019*

 Dr Brynn Bird, Bath and North East Somerset Clinical Commissioning Group (BaNES CCG) GP Board member and GP at St Augustine’s Medical Practice, said Primary Care Networks would make a real difference to people’s health and care.

-“The establishment of five PCNs in B&NES is critical to improving the overall quality of community based care.
+“The establishment of six PCNs in B&NES is critical to improving the overall quality of community based care.
 Networks are expected to join forces with community-based partners such as pharmacy, voluntary, mental health and health and social care services.
 As well as supporting patients to get appointments quicker, this will also enable patients to access services that are closer to their home.”

 Primary Care Networks have been introduced as part of the NHS Long Term Plan to financially sustain general practice in the short term and improve access and care in the longer term.
 Each Primary Care Network will be lead by a Clinical Director who is a GP: